-- You will study five courses per term: each term, choose four courses in your preferred disciplines from the wide range of courses available to you.
-You will also study the required modules of BISC 100: Thinking Locally (Fall term) and BISC 101: Acting Globally (Winter term).
+You will study 30.0 units over the course of the year (the equivalent of 5 courses each term) from the wide range of courses available to you.
+You will also study the required modules of BISC100: Thinking Locally (Fall term) and BISC 101: Acting Globally (Winter term).

 All students at the Bader International Study Centre are also encouraged to check the Queen’s Arts and Science Academic Calendar and the Arts and Science website for the most up-to-date information about selecting Plans.
 For additional course information, please contact the course instructor (contact details are available on each course description page).